wqking/obfupy/doc/transformer_rewriter.md

 Note: strings are obfuscated only if `extractConstant` is `True`.
 Note: this option can't be set from within `callback`.

-### preservedVariableNames = None
+### preservedNames = None
-A list of variable names that will be preserved and not renamed.
-If it's `None`, no variable names are preserved.
+A list of symbol names that will be preserved and not renamed.
+If it's `None`, no symbol names are preserved.
 Note: this option can't be set from within `callback`.